hamidbehbood/P.O.E_2/README.md

 Rename the sample.config.toml file to config.toml.
 For Docker setups, you need only fill in the following fields:

 OPENAI: Your OpenAI API key.
-You only need to fill this if you wish to use OpenAI's models.
+You only need to fill this out if you wish to use OpenAI's models.

 OLLAMA: Your Ollama API URL.
 You should enter it as http://host.docker.internal:PORT_NUMBER.
 If you installed Ollama on port 11434, use http://host.docker.internal:11434.
 For other ports, adjust accordingly.
-You need to fill this if you wish to use Ollama's models instead of OpenAI's.
+You need to fill this out if you wish to use Ollama's models instead of OpenAI's.

 GROQ: Your Groq API key.
-You only need to fill this if you wish to use Groq's hosted models.
+You only need to fill this out if you wish to use Groq's hosted models.

 ANTHROPIC: Your Anthropic API key.
 You only need to fill this if you wish to use Anthropic models.